reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

     return contributors.get(name);
   }

 }
   ```
-The `FetchUsersAPIHealthContributor` class will publish the health status of `Fetch Users` API as `UP` :
+The `FetchUsersAPIHealthContributor` class will publish the health status of `Fetch Users` API as `UP` if:

-1.  if the URL shortener service is reachable
+1.  the URL shortener service is reachable, and
-2.  if we can run SQL queries on the USERS table used in the API
+2.  we can run SQL queries on the USERS table used in the API.

 With this health indicator of the API added, our health check output now contains the health status of `FetchUsers` API in the list of components.